Eagle Terrace vs. Larch: Which Neighbourhood Fits You?

 Larch: river and golf setting

-• Proximity to the river corridor and riparian trees can mean softer morning light and more shade in places.
+• Proximity to the river corridor and forest can mean softer morning light and more shade in places.

 • Greenspace and fairway outlooks provide a different, more park-like view profile.